microsoft/MixedReality-WebRTC/docs/manual/helloworld-unity-localvideo.md

 After that, set the component properties as follow:

 - In the **Mesh Filter** component, set the **Mesh** property to the built-in Unity **Quad** mesh.
-This is a simple sqaure mesh on which the texture containing the video feed will be applied.
+This is a simple square mesh on which the texture containing the video feed will be applied.
 - The built-in **Quad** mesh size is quite small for rendering a video, so go to the **Transform** component and increase the scale to `(5,5,1)`.
 - In the **Mesh Renderer** component, expand the **Materials** array and set the first material **Element 0** to the  `YUVFeedMaterial` material located in the `Assets/Microsoft.MixedReality.WebRTC.Unity/Materials` folder.
 This instructs Unity to use that special material and its associated shader to render the video texture on the quad mesh.
 More on that later.
-- In the **Media Player** component, set the **Video Source** property to the local video source component previously added to the game object of the peer connection.
+- In the **Media Player** component, set the **Video Source** property to the local video source component previously added to the same game object.
 This instructs the media player to connect to the local video source for retrieving the video frames that it will copy to the video texture for rendering.

 This should result in a setup looking like this: